Two Optimal One-Error-Correcting Codes of Length 13 That Are Not Doubly Shortened Perfect Codes: Results

 As an independent verification of the fact that the two codes are not doubly shortened 1-perfect codes, we applied the algorithm from \cite{prfcodes}---solving instances of the exact cover problem with the {\sf libexact} library~\cite{libexact}---for constructing 1-perfect codes from partial codes.

-Further shortening of the two codes reveals---with the computational approach just mentioned---that they lead to some $(12, 256, 3)$ and $(11, 128, 3)$ codes that are not, respectively, triply and four times shortened 1-perfect codes of length 15, and also to some codes that are shortened.
+Further shortening of the two codes reveals---with the computational approach just mentioned---that they lead to some $(12, 256, 3)$ and $(11, 128, 3)$ codes that are not, respectively, triply and four times shortened 1-perfect codes of length 15, and also to some codes of length 11 that are four time shortened 1-perfect codes.

 The fact that all new codes found by switching are indeed non-lengthenable increases the credibility of the classification.
 To gain even more confidence in it, the consistency of the results was verified by counting the number of distinct perfect binary codes of length $15$ in two different ways.
 Using the orbit-stabilizer theorem for the classification of these codes, it was concluded that there are $1\,397\,746\,513\,516\,953\,600$ such codes~\cite{prfcodes}.
 We also know that the number of codes is